Cherokee County Carnegie Library – Gaffney, South Carolina

 The Cherokee County Carnegie Library is one of 14 Carnegie libraries built in South Carolina.
 A 1938 addition to the building expanded the building, demonstrating the increasing demand for a public library in the area.
 The library operated here until 1972 when a larger public library was built on East Rutledge Avenue as a memorial to all Cherokee County citizens who had given their lives in World War I, World War II, Korea, and Vietnam.
 The Carnegie library then became a county administrative building.

-The Cherokee County Carnegie Library is listed in the National Register, which says the following:
+The Cherokee County Carnegie Library is listed in the National Register:

 The Carnegie Free Library, built 1913-1914 as one of fourteen public libraries built in South Carolina between 1903 and 1916 with funding from Andrew Carnegie and the Carnegie Foundation, is significant both as an example of Classical Revival public architecture and for its role as Gaffney’s first public library.
 It is representative of the trend toward the establishment of American public libraries in the late nineteenth and early twentieth centuries.
 The library is a one-story over raised basement red brick Classical Revival building constructed according to the designs of Arthur W. Hamby, one of the well-known Columbia, South Carolina, architectural firm Hamby & Rorke.
 The gently pitched standing seam metal roof is hidden from view by a brick parapet which wraps around all four sides of the rectangularly shaped building.
 Set upon a brick basement, the two levels are delineated by a heavy limestone watertable.
 Granite steps flanked by stepped cast stone-capped pedestals lead to the centrally located double leaf wood and glass paneled doors at the entry to the main (second) floor of the building.
 In 1937 the original structure was doubled in size by a rear addition.